-- 1. What <invented name> is and what it is used for - 2.
-What you need to know before you take <invented name> - 3.
-How to take <invented name> - 4.
+- 1. What [nationally completed name] is and what it is used for - 2.
+What you need to know before you use [nationally completed name] - 3.
+How to take [nationally completed name] - 4.
 Possible side effects - 5.
-How to store <invented name> - 6.
+How to store [nationally completed name] - 6.
 Contents of the pack and other information

-1. What <invented name> is and what it is used for
+1. What [nationally completed name] is and what it is used for

-<invented name> is a contraceptive tablet and is used to prevent pregnancy.
+- [Nationally completed name] is a contraceptive tablet and is used to prevent pregnancy. - Each tablet contains a small amount of two different female hormones, namely ethinylestradiol and gestodene. - Contraceptive tablets as [nationally completed name] that contain two hormones are called "combination" contraceptives.

-Each tablet contains a small amount of two different female hormones, namely ethinylestradiol and gestodene.
+[Nationally completed name] needs to be taken as directed to prevent pregnancy.

-Contraceptive tablets as <invented name> that contain two hormones are called "combination" contraceptives.
+Page 2/17 1313-v8

-2. What you need to know before you take <invented name>
+2. What you need to know before you use [nationally completed name]